Graph Persistence goes Spectral: Expressivity of Spectral Information

 Now we will prove that $\Phi$ is no more expressive than $\operatorname{SpectRe}$ given a technical assumption.
 The assumption is that we need to remember which vertex is assigned to which tuple and which edge (representing cycle) is assigned to which tuple in our computation of SpectRe.
 This assumption is always satisfied for a computer algorithm, as computing SpectRe (or RePHINE) in practice already goes through such assignments (see Algorithm 2 of \cite{immonen2023going}).

-\begin{proof}[Proof of Theorem~\ref{thm::persistent_Laplacian_no_more}] Let us look at why the SpectRe alternative $\Phi$ does not give more information than our SpectRe (Def 3.1) for vertices.
+\begin{proof}[Proof of Proposition~\ref{thm::persistent_Laplacian_no_more}] Let us look at why the SpectRe alternative $\Phi$ does not give more information than our SpectRe (Def 3.1) for vertices.
 The argument for the 1st-dimensional components will follow similarly.

 By Lemma~\ref{lem::persistent_0_Lap} and Corollary~\ref{cor:graph_laplacian_enough} above, we have that $\Delta_0^{i+p}(G(v))$ is equal to the graph Laplacian of $G(v)_{i+p} = G(v)_{m} = G(v)$.
 On the other hand, Lemma~\ref{lem::1_comb_non_zero} implies that $\Delta_1^{i+p}(G(v)) = \Delta_1(G(v)_i)$, where $\Delta_1$ denotes the 1st combinatorial Laplacian.
 The multiplicity of the zero eigenvalues of $\Delta_1^{i+p}(G(v))$ is equal to $\dim H_1(G(v)_i)$, which can be recovered by looking at the number of $(1, d(e))$ with $e \in G(v)$ that has appeared before or at $G(v)_i$.\\